-800 years ago, the Roman Catholic Church entrusted the guardianship of the Holy Land and other shrines of the Christian religion to the Order of St. Francis.
+The Franciscan Monastery is part of the 800-year history of the Franciscan presence in the Holy Land, which includes guardianship of the Holy Land and Christian shrines.
 This work has grown to include support of schools and missions in the Holy Land, as well as care for refugees and other needy people throughout the region.

-In addition to promoting the care of the Holy Land, we look after the Franciscan Monastery, located in Washington, D.C.
-This unique Monastery, built in the late 1800’s, has replicas of shrines like those that you would find in the Holy Land.
+In addition to promoting the care of the Holy Land, we look after the Franciscan Monastery USA, located in Washington, D.C.
+This unique Monastery, built in the late 1800’s, has shrine replicas like those that you would find in the Holy Land.
 All are welcome.